samkap/eleventy-netlify-boilerplate/clips/2019-11-19-what-are-microservices-netlify-.md

 ogtype: article
 ---
 [What are Microservices? | Netlify  ](https://www.netlify.com/blog/2019/11/18/what-are-microservices/?utm_source=twitter&utm_medium=microservice-sad&utm_campaign=devex)
 Have you, like me, always wondered what microservices are?
-Well, lucky for us, Sarah Drasner wrote a bit about it on Netlify's blog.
+Well, lucky for us, Sarah Drasner wrote a bit about it on Netlify’s blog.
 Check it out.